Sharma-IT/saucedemo-e2e-tests/README.md

    - GitHub Secrets are used to demonstrate secure credential storage
    - Secrets are injected as environment variables during test runs

-Note: While we're using environment variables and secrets in this project, it's purely for demonstration purposes since these are public test credentials.
+Note: While I'm using environment variables and secrets in this project, it's purely for demonstration purposes since these are public test credentials.
 In a real project, you would use this same pattern to secure actual sensitive credentials.

 ## Configuration